S2E/s2e-old/docs/SystemTap.rst

    # This is useful when calling other C functions.

    %{
-   //Make the specified buffer symbolic, and assign a name to it static inline void s2e_make_symbolic(void* buf, int size, const char* name) {
+   // Make the specified buffer symbolic and assign a name to it. static inline void s2e_make_symbolic(void *buf, int size, const char *name) {
      __asm__ __volatile__(
        ".byte 0x0f, 0x3f\n"